schaeferka/k8s-dungeon-crawl/README.md

 - **Grafana**: Visualizes game state metrics on a custom dashboard.

 ### Event Flow
+Imagine you're playing Brogue.
+A kobold spawns in the game, and immediately, Kubernetes is alerted to deploy a new monster page with the kobold's details.
+Meanwhile, Prometheus is busy scraping the stats of your progress through the dungeon for Grafana to visualize, letting you track your progress in real time.
+Who says Kubernetes can't be a dungeon master?

 1. **Monster Creation**:
-   - The game server generates send a POST message to the Portal.
+   - The game server generates and sends a POST message to the Portal.
    - The Portal creates a CRD to represent the monster.
    - The Kubernetes controller then creates an NGINX deployment with customized content for the index page with information about the monster.